ryansxiong/DataSciencePortfolio/Web Scraping (Selenium)/README.md

 [link to full code](https://github.com/ryansxiong/DS_New_World_Quests/blob/main/New%20World%20ds%20webscraper.ipynb)

-Webscraped data from new world database using Selenium.
+Webscraped quest data for the game "New World" from new world database using Selenium.